 - Tacacho Block: 2D seismic acquisition, processing and interpretation (US\$ 4,080,000).
-GeoPark has signed a private agreement with the other partner in the block resulting in the total investment commitment to be incurred by GeoPark amounting to US\$ 1,224,000.
+GeoPark has signed a private agreement with the joint operation partner resulting in the total investment commitment to be incurred by GeoPark amounting to US\$ 1,224,000.
 The exploratory period is currently suspended.
 On September 21, 2022, GeoPark submitted to the ANH a request for termination of the E&P contract.
 As of the date of these Consolidated Financial Statements, the request is under review by the ANH. - Terecay Block: 2D seismic acquisition, processing and interpretation (US\$ 4,046,000).
-GeoPark has signed a private agreement with the other partner in the block resulting in the total investment commitment to be incurred by GeoPark amounting to US\$ 2,856,000.
+GeoPark has signed a private agreement with the joint operation partner resulting in the total investment commitment to be incurred by GeoPark amounting to US\$ 2,856,000.
 The exploratory period is currently suspended.
 On September 21, 2022, GeoPark submitted to the ANH a request for termination of the E&P contract.
 As of the date of these Consolidated Financial Statements, the request is under review by the ANH.

-33.2.2 Chile
+33.2.2 Ecuador